zsquareplusc/lttp-backup/README.rst

 Change Backups
 --------------
-These operations alter previsously made backups.
+These operations alter previously made backups.
 To be used with care!
-There are actions to remvoe files and/or directories from backups or remove entire backups.
+There are actions to remove files and/or directories from backups or remove entire backups.

-python -m link_to_the_past.edit -c CONFIGURATION ACTION [...]
+``python -m link_to_the_past.edit -c CONFIGURATION ACTION [...]``

 Options:
     -t TIMESPEC         specify a backup, default (option not given, is to use